 6.443 During an air/sea engagement, units can make multiple strikes at different targets, but a single shooter can never make more than one strike against the same target unit.
 Each not-yet-spent engaged naval unit may make one strike (5.5) per weapon system, in the appropriate order, against one engaged enemy unit within range of that weapon system.
 Therefore, surface ships and submarines can fire once per weapon system in each engagement.
 Each not-yet-spent engaged air unit can make one AA strike against any one engaged enemy air unit AND ONE MORE other strike with any one of its other weapons, but no more.
 Therefore, an air unit will never make more than two strikes per engagement.
-Flip an air unit's engage marker to its spent side immediately after its 2nd strike, or after its 1st strike if it declines to make a 2nd.
+Flip an air unit's engage marker to its spent side immediately after its 2^{nd} strike, of after its 1^{st} strike if it declines to make a 2^{nd} .